System Description

 Use of µClinux provides lots of advantages compared to plain C applications :

 The main advantage of this system is its flexibility.
 The modular design allows an infinite amount of applications with only few modifications.
-This is why the system can be used in various applications.
-CETIC installed SANDs as part of a project with KeyDriving Competences with the objective of teaching truck drivers an economic way of driving (see news).
+This is why the system can be used in various applications thanks to the association of Linux and reconfigurable hardware.

 CETIC successfully tested wireless hardware reconfiguration which turns out to be useful when working on mobile systems.
-Applications where several FPGA configurations are loaded depending on the end functionnality can also be developed to optimise power consumption.
+Applications where several FPGA configurations are loaded depending on the end functionality can also be developed to optimise power consumption.